Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Methods

 \subsection{Combination of sirens}

 Both LISA bright sirens and LVK spectral sirens provide constraints on $H(z)$ at higher redshifts \cite{Ezquiaga_2022, Farah_2025, Mangiagli_2024}, while LVK bright sirens are particularly well-suited for measuring the local expansion rate, $H_0$.
 Different types of sirens provide complementary information, allowing for constraints on the cosmic expansion rate over a broad range of redshifts.
 To combine the information from different siren types, we adopt a sequential inference strategy: the posterior distribution obtained from one class of sirens is used as the prior for the inference with another class.
+This procedure is mathematically equivalent to a single, joint inference over all the considered datasets, provided that the datasets are statistically independent and the same prior is used.
+We adopt this approach for computational efficiency, and because it enables direct access to the inferred posteriors from individual classes of sirens.

 An example of the resulting posteriors from the individual methods and their combination is given in Fig.~\ref{fig:combined_posteriors}, which shows how combining standard siren methods can improve cosmological constraints in the ($H_0$, $\Omega_m$) parameter space.
 In particular, LISA bright and LVK spectral sirens are both sensitive to $H(z)$ at $z > 0$ and exhibit an anti-correlation between $H_0$ and $\Omega_m$.
 This arises from the definition of $D_{\rm L}$ (Eq. \ref{eq:lumdist}) in a flat $\Lambda$CDM universe: for a given luminosity distance measurement, an increase in $H_0$ can be compensated by a decrease in $\Omega_m$, and vice versa.
 This degeneracy is more pronounced at higher redshifts, where $D_{\rm L}$ becomes sensitive to both parameters.
 In contrast, LVK bright sirens, which are predominantly located at low redshift, provide direct and precise constraints on $H_0$, effectively breaking the degeneracy and improving the overall precision of the cosmological inference.